-- classroom observation by the SENCO, EMA co-ordinator and senior leaders. - ongoing assessment of progress made by intervention groups - work sampling on a termly basis. - scrutiny of planning. - teacher interviews with the SENCO/EMA co-ordinator - informal feedback from all staff. - pupil interviews when setting new IEP targets or reviewing existing targets - pupil progress tracking using assessment data (whole-school processes) - monitoring IEPs and IEP targets, evaluating the impact of IEPs on pupils' progress. - attendance records and liaison with Education Entitlement Service. - regular meetings about pupils' progress between the SENCO/EMA co-ordinator and the Principal - Principal's report to parents and governors
+- classroom observation by the SENCO, Assistant SENDCo, ELSA and/or senior leaders. - ongoing assessment of progress made by intervention groups - · work sampling on a termly basis. - scrutiny of planning. - teacher interviews with the SENDCO - informal feedback from all staff. - pupil interviews when setting new IEP targets or reviewing existing targets - pupil progress tracking using assessment data (whole-school processes) - monitoring IEPs and IEP targets, evaluating the impact of IEPs on pupils' progress. - attendance records and liaison with Education Entitlement Service. - regular meetings about pupils' progress between the SENCO and the headteacher - Headteacher's report to parents and governors